yt-project/yt/doc/source/reference/command-line.rst

 rpdb
 ++++

-Connect to a currently running (on localhost) rpd session.
+Connect to a currently running (on localhost) rpdb session.
 See :ref:`remote-debugging` for more info.

 notebook